being-jananee/BankingApplication/README.md

 #Java Banking Application

 ##Instructions to run the app
 1. Import in intellij as maven project.
 2. Run BankingAppApplication.java as java app.
 3. Go to http://localhost:8080/swagger-ui.html#/ to use swaqgger api editor tool or use postman collection attached.
+(SwirePay.postman_collection)

 ###Description
 Create a Spring Boot Rest backend for a neo banking application.
 The use cases are: